-- Home-based new-born care visits are to be continued as per schedule by ASHAs.
-However, ASHAs would follow all precautions in case home visit is required to examine new-borns.
+- ➤ Home-based new-born care visits are to be continued as per schedule by ASHAs.
+However, ASHAs to follow all precautions in case home visit is required to examine new-borns.
 Adequate and appropriate COVID protective equipment should be provided to ASHAs to protect themselves and to prevent infecting others.
-Breast feeding practices are to be promoted with early initiation of breast feeding and Kangaroo Mother Care as per MAA/KMC guidelines. - Admission to SNCU and NBSU are to be continued as per existing guidelines.
+Breast feeding practices to be promoted with early initiation of breast feeding and Kangaroo Mother Care as per MAA/KMC guidelines. - Admission to SNCU and NBSU to be continued as per existing guidelines.

-- Instead of undertaking visits for Home Based Young Child Care, during the period of the lockdown/restriction, ASHAs may contact the family telephonically to assess health status of the child, especially for cough, cold, fever, breathlessness and diarrhoea.
-In case of any complication in new-born or young child, ASHAs should consult PHC MO for appropriate referral and management advice. - In case of any childhood illnesses, ASHA/ANM should consult with PHC MO telephonically for appropriate referral and management advice. - Adequate supply of ORS, Cotrimoxazole, Gentamycin, and Amoxicillin at the SHC, including HWCs should be made available. - In case of suspected COVID-19 infection in children, they should be referred to the nearest COVID-19 management facility.
+- ➤ Instead of undertaking visits for Home Based Young Child Care, during the period of the lockdown/restriction, ASHAs may contact the family telephonically to assess health status of the child, especially for cough, cold, fever, breathlessness and diarrhoea.
+In case of any complication in new-born or young child, ASHAs to consult PHC MO for appropriate referral and management advice. - ➤ In case of any childhood illnesses, ASHA/ANM should consult with PHC MO telephonically for appropriate referral and management advice - ➤ Ensure adequate supply of ORS, Cotrimoxazole, Gentamycin, and Amoxicillin at the SHC, including HWCs. - ➤ In case of suspected COVID-19 infection in children refer to nearest COVID-19 management facility and arrange for referral transport.